drejom/vscode-rbioc/Readme.md

 ## Bioconductor version **3.17**

-Build the container for the HPC:
+Build the container image for the HPC:

 ```sh
 module load singularity